 Yuvaraja Deva I

-• King Yuvara was the was the first important king in the middle of the tenth century.
-During his reign, Rajashekhara left Kannauj and came to Tripuri, and here he composed the “Viddhasalabhanjika” book.
+- King Yuvara was the was the first important king in the middle of the tenth century.
+During his reign, Rajashekhara left Kannauj and came to Tripuri, where he composed the “Viddhasalabhanjika” book.

 Shankaragana III